Search for dark photons using a multilayer dielectric haloscope equipped with a single-photon avalanche diode: Experiment design

-Given the aforementioned requirements, our choice fell on single photon avalanche diodes, SPADs (more in Sec.~\ref{sec:sec4b}).
-We searched for a SPAD whose photodetection efficiency was peaked around \SI{800}{nm}, i.e. about \SI{1.5}{eV}, as it corresponds to an under-explored DP mass range of parameter space (note that in the DP-photon kinetic mixing, the rest mass of the DP is entirely converted into the energy of the photon).
-Initially, we employed a modified \SI{0.1}{mm} diameter version of the Hamamatsu S12426-02 Si APD\footnote{\url{https://www.hamamatsu.com/resources/pdf/ssd/s12426_series_kapd1047e.pdf}}.
+Given the aforementioned requirements, our choice fell on single-photon avalanche diodes, SPADs (more in Sec.~\ref{sec:sec4b}).
+We searched for a SPAD whose photodetection efficiency was peaked around \SI{800}{nm}, i.e.~about \SI{1.5}{eV}, as it corresponds to an under-explored DP mass range of parameter space (note that in the DP-photon kinetic mixing, the rest mass of the DP is entirely converted into the energy of the photon).
+Initially, we employed a modified \SI{0.1}{mm} diameter version of the Hamamatsu S12426-02 Si APD~\cite{Hamamatsu_datasheet}.
 Although Hamamatsu did not have experience with the evaluation of this sensor in Geiger mode, the company was willing to provide two samples especially fabricated for our needs.
-The sensors had an external quantum efficiency peaked at \SI{809}{nm}.
-Hamamatsu defines the external quantum efficiency (QE) as ``a measure of the likelihood of an incident photon creating an electron-hole pair in the sensitive volume of the sensor.''\footnote{See page 6 at \url{https://www.onsemi.com/pub/Collateral/AND9770-D.PDF}} This is not the same as the internal quantum efficiency (QE$_{\rm i}$) which we discuss in Sec.~\ref{sec:sec4b}.
+The sensors had a quantum efficiency (i.e.~the probability of an incident photon creating an electron-hole pair in the sensitive volume of the sensor) peaked at \SI{809}{nm}.
 In parallel, we checked for the availability of two dielectric materials with low and high refractive indices, respectively, that would be transparent at the wavelength of interest, and a commercially available technique that would allow their deposition (see Sec.~\ref{sec:sec3a} for more details).
-We picked SiO$_2$ and Si$_3$N$_4$, that can be deposited in thin layers using a process called plasma enhanced chemical vapor deposition (PECVD).
+We picked SiO$_2$ and Si$_3$N$_4$, that can be deposited in thin layers using a process called plasma enhanced chemical vapour deposition (PECVD)~\cite{feridun_04, shi_19, li_2019}.
 Finally, the thicknesses of the stack bilayers were chosen so that the conversion from dark photon to ordinary photon as a function of mass would be peaked where the QE of the Hamamatsu SPAD was maximised.
 Unfortunately, during the photosensor characterisation, it became clear that the photosensor did not work properly when operated in Geiger mode.
 As such, although the stack had been already manufactured according to the Hamamatsu QE curve, we were forced to switch to another photosensor.
 We first tested the haloscope with a SPAD from Laser Components (model SAP500), but despite its low dark count rate, it could not be operated stably when cooled down (the Peltier cell that we added to the setup to cool down the SPAD did not allow for a constant operating temperature).
 Eventually, the photosensor used for our final test was the C30902SH-TC from Excelitas with a single stage (-TC) thermoelectric cooler (TEC) incorporated for better noise performance at lower temperatures, an active area of \SI{0.5}{mm} diameter and PDE maximum at $\approx$\SI{800}{nm}.

 To find the appropriate lens, which needs to be transparent to the wavelength chosen, we ran a GEANT4 simulation (see appendix~\ref{appendix:GEANT4}) and subsequently checked the results against the commercially available options.
 In the next section, we outline the physics behind the working principle of the dielectric haloscope.